SreyanDev/Secret-Name/README.md

 # Secret-Name
-Used to make the name into a secret word
+Used to make the name into a secret word.